PDFTron is now Apryse. Same great products, new name.

 Since we need reference to a DOM node inside our init

-function, we call it inside componentDidMount
+function, we call it inside useEffect

-is called).
+.
 We pass it a reference to the #viewer

 div (using React refs), as well as the PDF source.
 We can also remove the "Hello world" from the render function while we're at it.
 PDFViewer.js